bonitasoft/bonita-doc/md/application-api.md

   **Optional**:
   * o: can order on "id","creationDate", "createdBy", "profileId", "token", "displayName", "updatedBy", "lastUpdateDate", "version"
   * s: can search on "token", "displayName", "version"
-  * f: can filter on "token", "displayName", "version", "profileId", "creationDate", "createdBy", "updatedBy", "lastUpdateDate" with the format `f={filter\_name}={filter\_value}`, "userId" to get the applications for a specific user
+  * f: can filter on "token", "displayName", "version", "profileId", "creationDate", "createdBy", "updatedBy", "lastUpdateDate" with the format `f={filter\_name}={filter\_value}`
+    * the filter by processId accepts one or multiple values separated by ",".
+For example: `f=processId=1,2,3`.
+This will return all the applications that are mapped to any of the profiles
   * d: can directly access the details by of the "createdBy" or "updatedBy" user, or of the "profileId"

 * **Success Response**